 The values of H-statistic for Pakistan based on pooled estimation from this study are 0.407 and 0.418.

 Robustness of Results

-As mentioned in section 3, validity of PR H-statistic rests on certain assumptions.
+As mentioned in Section III, validity of PR H-statistic rests on certain assumptions.
 A key assumption which can significantly alter the findings of PR model is the long-run equilibrium.
-This implies, there should not be any entry or exit from the banking sector, as the market has attained its equilibrium.
-Contrary to this, the banking sector of Pakistan has witnessed consolidation in banking sector over the period of analysis, especially in recent years.
-This situation warrants further investigation.